Dog gone? Alrighty then. These Guilford pet detectives are on the case.

 In the past week, Animal Services has posted photos of cats and dogs — all on their best behavior, of course, and all looking for their owners.

-"Please share in hopes that they can be reunited with their owners!" the latest post says.
+"Please share in hopes that they can be reunited with their owners!" the latest post reads.

 Five people also have recently posted about their pets.
 One read: "My cat went missing while at my sister's house.
 She is microchipped!!!
 Will be 7 in March.
 Lost on Courtfield Drive/North Hills area of Greensboro over the weekend of 1-1-22."

-Mitchell hopes that if the Facebook page becomes popular, she'll be able to help numbers of pets find a way back home.
+Mitchell hopes that if the Facebook page becomes popular, she'll be able to help a number of pets find a way back home.

 Even before the launch of Pet Detectives, Animal Services already played a crucial role in returning stray animals.
 Of the more than 1,500 strays that came to Animal Services in 2021, more than 550 were reconnected with their owners.